i-am-andrew-hetzler/dissertation/README.md

 The compliance folder has two child folders: federal and state.
 Inside each child folder are folders for each use case that level of government regulates.
 The use case folders contain the statutes (in PDF format under the legislation folder).

+There are two files for the legal analysis: _Federal Legal Analysis_ and _State Legal Analysis_.
+The federal analysis document contains the analysis for FMVSS certification and recalls.
+The state analysis contains analysis for licensing, insurance, and registration.

 ## Federal Compliance
 The eCFR is an authoritative but unofficial statute.
 The researcher reviewed the eCFRs but downloaded the officail (govinfo.gov)